saferactive/saferactive/LA_trends.md

     ##  [1] "#FFFFE5" "#FFF7C0" "#FEE79B" "#FECF66" "#FEAD3B" "#F5851E" "#E0630D"
     ##  [8] "#BF4602" "#923204" "#662506"

-The City of London is an extreme outline due to it very low resident population.
+The City of London is an extreme outlier due to its very low resident population.
 This highlights the denominator issue.
-That the KSI rate is depended on the value chosen as the denominator.
+The KSI rate is depended on the value chosen as the denominator.
 In the case of the City of London, the resident population of about 2,500 is not representative of the amount of people traveling by road.
 A similar affect may be